 There are two types of spending in YNAB—budgeted and non-budgeted.
 That's true for spending with cash, and for spending with credit.
 Of course, YNAB is helping you plan for your credit card payments, so credit spending is handled a bit differently.

-Overspending as Debt
+Overspending Creates Debt

-Once the Payment amount in the Credit Card Payment category matches what you need to pay—debt from previous overspending plus money for new budgeted purchases—you can confidently make your payment.
-Need a refresher on credit card payments?
-We've got you covered.
+Once the Available amount in the Credit Card Payment category matches what you need to pay—debt from previous overspending plus money for new budgeted purchases—you can confidently make your payment.